 - How many people search for that topic

 - How interesting a topic is at the time; whether it’s trending or not.

 Knowing this information helps you create content that gets more traffic, which is converting into leads and sales.

 A Few Essential Notes to Get Started on the Right Foot

 Let’s get on the same page here.

-You probably know you should research keywords which are connected to your brand, your niche, the industry you are in and the things you’re promoting on your site.
+You probably know you should research keywords that are connected to your brand, your niche, the industry you are in, and the things you’re promoting on your site.